 A gyroscope measures the amount of angular rotation about a single axis.
 Since the gyroscope measures changes in angular rotation, rather than an absolute angle, calculation of the actual current angle of that axis is estimated via numerical integration rather than an exact measurement.

-Any Inertial Measurement Unit (IMU), including navX-MXP, that integrates a signal from a gyroscope will also accumulate error over time.
+Any Inertial Measurement Unit (IMU), including a navX-sensor, that integrates a signal from a gyroscope will also accumulate error over time.
 Accumulated error is due to several factors, including:

 - Quantization noise (which occurs when an analog-to-digital converter (ADC) converts a continuous analog value to a discrete integral value)